ravelox/tvdb/README.md

 - Token-based authentication: when `API_TOKEN` is set, the app prompts for the token and stores it in the browser's `localStorage`.
 You can re-enter or clear the token at any time with the **Change API Token** button in the header.
 - Hierarchical navigation: pick a show, then drill into its seasons, episode lists, and per-episode details with modern cards and chips.
 - Character overviews: every show's characters (and their actors, when known) are displayed alongside the season/episode explorer.
+- Deployment awareness: the header surfaces the running application version/build using the `/deployment-version` endpoint so you can verify what you're testing.

 Start the server (`npm start`) and open the `/explorer` route in a browser to try it out.